darbyjohnston/tlRender/README.md

 tlrbake-glfw
 ------------
-The example application "tlrbake-glfw" is a command-line application for rendering a timeline to a movie file or image file sequence.
+The example "tlrbake-glfw" is a GLFW based command-line application for rendering a timeline to a movie file or image file sequence.